Table of Contents

 Welcome to Transifex!
-If you’re looking to learn how you can help translate content that’s on Transifex, this is the guide for you.
+If you’re looking to learn how to help translate content on Transifex, this is the guide for you.

 Signing up for an account

-Before participating in a project or translating any content, you’ll need to have a free translator account on Transifex.
+Before participating in a project or translating content, you must have a free translator account on Transifex.
 There are a couple of ways to get an account.

 Signing up for an account